johnobrien/versionify/README.md

 versionify
 ==========

-A simple python script to backup anc create versions of files.
+A simple python script to backup and create versions of files.